 where the '':\,\dots:'' symbol denotes normal ordering.

-In this contribution we introduce operational measures for nonclassicality or quantumness, by starting from the established notion of nonclassicality for quantum states of harmonic oscillators.
-These measures are directly based on observable mean values as they are obtained by a chosen experimental setup.
-This is just what an experimenter needs for a certain experiment.
-Our approach leads to remarkable perspectives for quantum-noise-free (QNF) measurements based on a manifold of quantum states.
-As an example we demonstrate that moderately squeezed states can be used to implement QNF measurements.

-To introduce an operational measure of nonclassicality, we consider a given experimental setup which is characterized by an arbitrary but fixed operator $\hat{f}$.
+To introduce an operational measure of nonclassicality, let us consider an experimental setup which is characterized by an arbitrary but fixed operator $\hat{f}$.
 The resulting quantities $\hat{f}^\dagger \hat{f}$ and $:\hat{f}^\dagger \hat{f}:$ are Hermitian operators and hence observables of the chosen setup.
-Whereas the first observable is positive semidefinite, the second one may attain negative expectation values.
-We suppose that for a chosen operator $\hat{f}$ the nonclassicality condition~\eqref{eq:noncl-cond} is fulfilled.
-For example, let us consider a homodyne detection setup, measuring the phase-sensitive quadrature $\hat{x}_\varphi$ of a given radiation mode, cf. e.g.~\cite{book}.
-By choosing
+Whereas the first observable is positive semi-definite, the second one may have negativities in its spectrum.
+For the following we assume that the nonclassicality Condition~(\ref{eq:noncl-cond}) is fulfilled for the chosen operator $\hat{f}$ and the quantum state under study.
+Only in this case the state is identified as being nonclassical and the quantification is meaningful.